Hurkacz Beats Rublev To Win Shanghai Masters In Thriller - UrduPoint

 In contrast, Hurkacz went about his business with quiet determination.

-Serving at 4-5 in a gripping third set, Rublev saved a championship point -- having been booed by the crowd moments earlier for aggressively approaching and shouting at courtside photographers.
+Serving at 4-5 in a gripping third set, Rublev saved a match point -- having been booed by the crowd moments earlier for aggressively approaching and shouting at courtside photographers.

-That propelled the duo into a tie break before Hurkacz finally prevailed.
+The battling duo went into the tie break, where Hurkacz finally prevailed.